hydrogen-music/documentation/README.md

           Good:   ```<foo id="bar"/>```
           Bad:    ```<foo id='bar'/>```

+* Please do not indent any elements that go into the ```<screen>``` tag or at least do so with care.
+All white spaces will show up in the resulting HTML file as well.

 * Please make good use of ```<link>``` and ```<xref>``` tags for internal links within the document.